-CCUPATION TROOPS OUT OF VIETNAM, LATIN AMERICA, LL OTHER FOREIGN COUNT ACK AND BROWN COMM-NITIES, AND THE SCHOOLS CHICAGO, OCT L POWER TO THE PEO by Jeff Jones, Inter-organizational
+CUPATION TROOPS OUT OF ETNAM, LATIN AMERICA, THER FOREIGN COUNTRIES, CK AND BROWN COMM-ITIES, AND THE SCHOOLS.
+CHICAGO.OCT L POWER TO THE PEOPL by Jeff Jones, Inter-organizational Secretary

-In the last issue of New Left Notes we printed the resolution that was passed calling for the National Action in Chicago around the time of the Conspiracy trials (early October).
+In the last issue of New Left Notes we printed the resolution that was passed calling for the National Action in Chicago around the time of the Conspiracy trials \((early October).
 The success of this action is absolutely crucial, and we have to look very carefully at what we mean by success.

 The Vietnamese are successfully resisting and defeating the U.S. imperialists, driving them to all kinds of phony moves, from a 25,000 troop withdrawal to the negotiation table in Paris.
 They have done this with little substantial support from the left in America.
 Only the liberation struggles of the black and brown people have seriously cut away at the military power of the U.S., forcing them to always leave some ready troops here, like at Fort Hood and Fort Bragg.
-For our part we have tended to stay away from war actions on the grounds that they were anti-war and not anti-imperialist.
-We did this at a time when we didn't even have an anti - capitalist and Internationalist understanding of what imperialism was.
+For our part we have tended to stay away from large anti-war actions on the grounds that they were anti-war and not anti-imperialist.
+We did this at a time when we didn't even have an anti - capitalist and internationalist understanding of what imperialism was.
 We came to Chicago att the last minute last summer, and did no work at all either turning people out for, or helping to lead with good politics, what turned out to be the most important political event of the last half of last year.